layercodedev/example-backend-express/README.md

 - Do **not** commit your secrets.
 - Use HTTPS & proper auth in production.
 - Consider rate-limiting and persistence (e.g., Redis, DB) for sessions.
+- Ensure `LAYERCODE_WEBHOOK_SECRET` is properly set and kept secure.

 ---